HIPAA Breach [What It Is & How to Handle the Aftermath]

 The best mitigation, overall, is predictive prevention.
-Having compliant and secure solutions for data storage, transmission, and HIPAA compliant email while working with an expert firm and/or platform provider can help head off potential problems before they become major breaches.
+Having compliant and secure solutions for data storage, transmission, and HIPAA-compliant email while working with an expert firm and/or platform provider can help head off potential problems before they become major breaches.

-Work with Kiteworks to Stay HIPAA Compliant and Avoid Breaches
+Work With Kiteworks to Stay HIPAA Compliant and Avoid Breaches

 Take steps to secure patient data with the strongest encryption and security measures around.
 The best place to start is with your day-to-day storage and file transfer technology, and that’s where Kiteworks can help.

 Secure Kiteworks systems can support rapid and secure data transfer and file sharing that maintains compliance without hampering efficiency.
-Secure endpoints and messaging makes it simple to share PHI between workers to maintain treatment even in emergency circumstances.
+Secure endpoints and messaging make it simple to share PHI between workers to maintain treatment even in emergency circumstances.

 Furthermore, our extensive and comprehensive audit trail provides you with the documentation you need to track who accesses data, when, where and how through a comprehensive CISO dashboard.

 Finally, threat analytics and our managed SIEM solutions, built into dedicated private cloud storage, ensures that you can monitor system events effectively and act on problematic activity.